Is Paris really that dirty? A candid answer from a Paris local

 ‘Trashed Paris’: Is the French capital dirtier than ever?

-In very Carrie-esque style, she wears Manolo Blahnik (a brand of beautiful high-heeled shoes in case you didn’t know).
+In very Carrie-esque style, she wears Manolo Blahnik (a brand of high-heeled shoes in case you didn’t know).
 Having already been scoffed at by snooty shop-keepers, and brushed off by rude French people, right when the Parisian experience couldn’t get any worse for her, she steps on a steaming pile of dog poop.
+Carrie looks down at her shoe in horror as the camera zooms in on the mess.
+She frantically tries to wipe it off with a napkin, then tries to clean it under a water fountain: all this, while being framed against the majestic Parisian landscape.
+The beauty of Paris turning melancholic and then almost cruel, symbolising the loneliness Carries feels in her relationship.

 But is Paris really that dirty?